jpjpjp/bot-test-framework-example/README.md

     ```
     Here we create a generic bodyIncludesBotResponsesTest which will validate that the response from the emulator includes the body we expect when a response includes a consolidated response body plus subsequent bot requests.

+    Our test case also inspects the return value and finds the roomId of the newly created space.
+This value is saved in the environment variable "_roomId" which is used by the subsequent tests.

     Its important that this test be run before the others.

 2) **Add bot to group room**:   This is also a fairly "standard" test as it just adds the bot to our space.
 The SparkStarterBot in this sample project does not respond in any way when being added to a space so there are no expected Bot responses here either.